akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 In deployments where hostnames are dynamic and not known up front it can make sense to leave the hostname verification off.

+Certain key providers emit keys and certificates with close-in time expiration.
+Rotating the certificates in a mutual TLS setup will narrow the window an attacker has to connect to an Akka Cluster.
+In case the attacker successfully connected to the cluster, forcing a peer SSL re-handshake will kick the attacker out.
+If your deployment setup can rotate keys and certificates providing new key stores and trust stores configure
+`akka.remote.artery.ssl.config-ssl-engine.ssl-context-cache-ttl` to a value in the order of minutes (e.g. `10 min`).
+Note that Akka will not re-negotiate existing connections and only new connections will use the rotated keys.

+You may provide your own implementation of a `SSLEngineProvider` setting the FQCN in `akka.remote.artery.ssl.config-ssl-engine.ssl-engine-provider`.
+You only need to make sure it implements `akka.remote.artery.tcp.SSLEngineProvider` and has a public constructor with an `ActorSystem` parameter.

 You have a few choices how to set up certificates and hostname verification:

 * Have a single set of keys and a single certificate for all nodes and *disable* hostname checking
-    * The single set of keys and the single certificate is distributed to all nodes.
+    * The single set of keys and the single certificate are distributed to all nodes.
 The certificate can be self-signed as it is distributed both as a certificate for authentication but also as the trusted certificate.
     * If the keys/certificate are lost, someone else can connect to your cluster.
     * Adding nodes to the cluster is simple as the key material can be deployed / distributed to the new node.